Ça Ira: Post-revolutionary use

 The song survived past the Reign of Terror.
 It was forbidden in 1797 under the Directory.

 The ship of the line La Couronne was renamed Ça Ira in 1792 in reference to this song.

-At the 1793 Battle of Famars, the 14th Regiment of Foot, the West Yorkshire Regiment, attacked the French to the music of "Ça ira" (the colonel commenting that he would "beat the French to their own damned tune").
+At the 1793 Battle of Famars, the 14th Regiment of Foot (infantry), the West Yorkshire Regiment, attacked the French to the music of "Ça ira" (the colonel commenting that he would "beat the French to their own damned tune").
 The regiment was later awarded the tune as a battle honour and regimental quick march.
 It has since been adopted by the Yorkshire Regiment.

-Friedrich Witt cited this motif in the Finale of his Symphony no. 16 in A major.
-Although the year of its completion is unknown, it's clear that it was written in the 1790s.
+Friedrich Witt cited this motif in the finale of his Symphony No. 16 in A major; although the year of its completion is unknown, it is clear that it was written in the 1790s.

 Carl Schurz, in volume 1, chapter 14, of his Reminiscences, reported from exile in England that upon Napoleon III's 1851 French coup d'état, "Our French friends shouted and shrieked and gesticulated and hurled opprobrious names at Louis Napoleon and cursed his helpers, and danced the Carmagnole and sang 'Ça ira'."

-Russian composer Nikolai Myaskovsky used both "Ça ira" and La Carmagnole in the finale of his Symphony No. 6 in E-flat minor Revolutionary.
+Russian composer Nikolai Myaskovsky used both "Ça ira" and La Carmagnole in the finale of his 1923 Symphony No. 6 in E-flat minor Revolutionary.